MarnickM/Internship_KMITL_and_ThomasMore_2025/README.md

    - **change** the public directory from (public) to dist/drawing-app
    - configure as a single-page app: **No**
    - set up automatic builds and deploys with Github: **No**
 6. Run `Firebase deploy`, the app will be deployed.
 Use the link provided in your terminal after you used this command to visit your app.

-### **4️⃣ Configure Google Sign-In**
-- Create a Google OAuth project in the Google Console
-- Update Google OAuth credentials in:
-  - `src/app/app.config.ts` & `src/environments/environment.ts` (you may need to create the env file yourself since this won't be pushed to Github)
+Don't forget to put this link in the JavaScript Origins in OAuth in your Google console project to enable login via a Google account.

 ### **5️⃣ Run Locally**
 ```bash